 It took 1219 days of working and thinking to reach the point where I had 2 functional prototypes and a manufacturing legitimacy for the electric-less ball launcher (check out the blog for more info).

-The product is light weight, easy to assemble, transport, cheap to ship and with injection moulding tooling will cost less than 5 quid to make.
+The product is lightweight, easy to assemble, transport, cheap to ship and with a +250 printer farm, it will cost less than £60 to make.

-It only takes one product to start a company.
+It only takes one product to start a revolution.

 Leeds Beckett University